Intro to Wire Wrapping: Simple Wire Wrapped Stone

 James is going to be working with Sea Glass.
 His stone is irregularly shaped.
 It is a perfect candidate for some lovely chicken-wire wrapping.
 He is going to use 26 gauge wire.
 He prefers Bare Copper wire as he wants to patina the wire.
 Bare Copper is the only Craft Wire Soft Flex carries that will patina.
 The other colors will not lose their luster.
 Bare Copper is great for antique findings.

 Be sure to watch the video for his demonstration.
+If you enjoyed this video, make sure to subscribe to our channel!

 Check out the video below for more information about using Craft Wire.